xraypy/xraylarch/_sources/installation.rst.txt

 .. note::

    There can be no spaces in your username or the path in which Larch is installed.

+   If you have a space in your Windows username, you can probably install to `C:\Users\Public` - that has worked for some people!

 Installing with these installers should write to files only to folders owned by the user account.
 It should not require administrative privilege and